 Every other year the institutes of the Tübingen campus invite the general public to their Open House or participate in the TÜFF (Tübinger Fenster für Forschung), a science fair.
 Scientists participate regularly at events like the „Kinder-Uni“ (Children's University), the Maus-Türöffner-Tag (open house event for children), as well as in presentations and podium discussions hosted by the MPI for Developmental Biology, FML or the partner institutes.

-.
-Current research interests at the institute address fundamental questions of modern biology at multiple levels of magnification.
+Contemporary biology covers an enormous scale, from research on basic cellular processes to predictions about global climate change.
+But this spectrum has not been continuous: while biologists have long known that organisms physically adapt to their natural environment, the underlying genetic, molecular and biochemical processes have often remained a mystery.
+The MPI for Developmental Biology is uniquely poised to help close this gap.
 At the atomic level, we are investigating how protein machines work.
-At the molecular and subcellular level, we are studying how proteins and nucleic acids cooperate to regulate processes and the effects of their location within the cell.
+At the molecular and subcellular level, we are studying how proteins and RNA molecules cooperate to regulate fundamental processes, such as transcription, translation and signal transduction, and how this regulation depends on the location of proteins within the cell.
 At the tissue level, we are determining how cells interact to produce complex outcomes during development.
-Finally, at the organism level, we are asking how the naturally occurring interactions among microbes, plants and animals shape their genomes.
+Finally, at the whole organism level, we are asking how the naturally occurring interactions between microbes, plants and animals shape their respective genomes.

 Our institute conducts basic research on the development and evolution of animals and plants at different organisational levels – from molecules on to the whole organism and up to distinct species.
 Currently, there are six different research departments each presided by one of the Institute’s directors, as well as several independent research groups, amongst them the active emeritus group of Christiane Nüsslein-Volhard.